 - Individuals in the region who desire an advanced degree for self-satisfaction or position advancement.

-In addition to admission by the Graduate School, applicants for the Biology option must be approved by the Biological Sciences department.
+In addition to the admission by the Graduate School, applicants for the Biology option must be approved by the Biological Sciences department.
 When the applicant is accepted by the Graduate School, the School will forward the student’s application to Biological Sciences for approval.

 The applicant must request a committee of three faculty members (see above) who are willing to serve as the applicant’s advisory committee.
 One of the committee members will be the student’s advisor.
 The student and advisor will work out a degree plan of courses that will complete the requirements for the option, and this plan must be approved by the committee.